-The current ‘patch and mend’ approach tackles only the highest risk problems and is no longer sustainable.
+Up until now the 'patch and mend' approach has tackled only the highest risk problems and is no longer sustainable.
 Currently, the speed at which the work can be carried out is slower than the rate at which the building is deteriorating, therefore the backlog of essential repairs, and in turn the risk of system failure, is growing significantly over time.

 In 2012, the House of Commons and House of Lords commissioned a pre-feasibility study on the condition of the Palace.
 The study indicated that unless significant restoration work is undertaken, major, irreversible damage may be done to the building.

 Following consideration of the 2012 study, both Houses agreed to commission an independent options appraisal to investigate the costs and a range of options for the restoration and renewal of the Palace of Westminster.
 The IOA was produced by an independent team of external experts led by Deloitte Real Estate and published in June 2015.